 The lessons learned from Living Water’s small-scale trials and from international and national research will be applied to ensure the right interventions are being used in the right places, that key issues are being addressed correctly and solutions align to the values outlined above.

 We’re codesigning this project with others in the catchment: Department of Conservation (DOC), Fonterra, Taumutu Rūnanga, Selwyn District Council, Environment Canterbury and the LII Drainage Committee.
 A MOU was signed in October 2020 and the project team was formed in January 2021.

 Long term, we’re hoping that this project will provide a blueprint for other regional and district councils (water network managers) to reconsider their current waterway management and implement alternative approaches.

 The University of Canterbury’s CAREX team has done extensive research on the waterways in the catchment to understand how the network of drains and stream’s function.
 This work has identified the locations and extent of the major issues affecting the catchment including: flooding, excessive sediment, high nitrates and poor ecology/habitat in waterways.

 Living Water has been working on small-scale (50-500m) trials to find solutions to issues including:

 - The Silverstream projects with the University of Canterbury’s CAREX team

 - Sediment traps

 - Te Mana Ararira

-- Lessons learned from the befits of working in partnership (will link to all these because they will all be live soon)
+- Lessons learned from the befits of working in partnership

 The project team meets monthly with experts and consultants to discuss these trials along with other national and international research to work out how a network of interventions strategically placed around the catchment could provide the best results for biodiversity, water quality, mahinga kai and drainage.